 - Lotion—lightweight and non-greasy.
 Good for use on hands.
 Apply after every hand wash to keep skin moisturised.

 - Cream—long-lasting and can be more comforting to the skin than a lotion.
 Store in the fridge to create a soothing compress.

 - Ointment—very long lasting, making it ideal for use overnight.

 Cheryl’s tip: “Most health professionals advise to apply steroid cream first, wait 5-10 minutes, then apply moisturiser.
 However, for many sufferers who use a steroid cream (which can have a slightly drying base) applying the moisturiser first can be better.
 Also, if you are using a steroid ointment on your child, it is easier to apply moisturiser beforehand.

 Do you have a child with eczema?
-Have they suffered from name calling and childhood bullying?
+Eczema treatment can be difficult and eczema in children can cause distress for both the child and the parents.
+Has your child suffered from name calling and childhood bullying because of eczema?
 If you’ve tried several treatments to no avail, check out these 10 simple ways to treat eczema in children.